Professor Shai Simonson - CS304 - Computer Architecture

 2. Simulating Instructions

 a.
-Show how to accomplish an SLL instruction using ROL (rotate left) pesudo-instruction and other logical MIPS commands (and, or, nor).
+Show how to accomplish an arbitrary SLL instruction using other MIPS commands.
+(Hint: The pseudo instruction ROL (rotate left) helps).

 b.
 Same question for an SRA instruction.